dustywhite7/Econ8310/SlidesCode/Patsy.md

 <br>

-Using this method to create new datasets from which to generate predictions is extremely valuable
+Using this method to create new datasets from which to generate predictions makes it possible to use our models on new data, even when we have few observations or unbalanced data